Claus1/unigui/README.md

 ```

 The second parameter of the Block constructor is an array of widgets which has to be in the header just after the name.
-Blocks can be shared between screens with its states.
+Blocks can be shared between the user screens with its states.
 Such a block has to be located in the blocks folder of Unigui.
 Examples of such block tests/blocks/tblock.py:
 ```
 from unigui import *